-Grant amounts for study at the graduate level in The Netherlands
+Grant Amounts for Study at the Graduate Level and English Teaching Assistantships in The Netherlands

 - Reimbursement of international travel costs from the applicant's city of residence to Schiphol Airport up to a maximum of € 900.
 In some cases it will be cheaper to purchase two round trip tickets.
 For recommendations and advice please visit the Fulbright Facebook page for participants in 2017-18.
 Once your Fulbright application has been approved, you will be given access to the Facebook page and instructions.

 - Reimbursement of the cost of the residence permit (cost level: per May 2018 the costs are € 192 for a student and € 321 for a researcher) for the grant recipient.

 - Insurance against illness and accidents.
 This insurance has maximum amounts and will be considered a secondary insurance in case you have and keep your own insurance while you are in The Netherlands, or when the Dutch host institutions obliges you to take out insurance.